Nick’s story…

 I had no idea what a psychotherapist was, let alone dreams of becoming one.
 In fact if you had have told me back then that I would be typing this whilst sitting in a 5 star, internationally acclaimed luxury health resort in Thailand where I was working as a visiting mental health practitioner, I would have dead set laughed in your face.

 But here I am.
-10 years, lots of study to become qualified to help people and and many versions later, I have a smile on my face which comes from within.
+15 years, lots of study to become qualified to help people and many versions later, I have a smile on my face which comes from within.

 If you have made it this far, I sincerely thank you for taking the time to read this.
 I welcome any feedback or questions you may have so please leave a comment below and I will answer as best I can.